 Basilica del Santo Niño, Cebu

-Cebu City, 355 miles south of Manila, is considered the birthplace of Catholicism in the Philippines; a group of local nobles were the first converts baptized by the voyage of Miguel Lopez de Legazpi in 1521.
+Cebu City, 355 miles south of Manila, is considered the birthplace of Catholicism in the Philippines; some local nobles were the first converts baptized by the voyage of Miguel Lopez de Legazpi in 1521.
 A gift made to one of the converts, a statue of the child Jesus (locally known by its Spanish name, "Santo Niño"), was later found in the ashes of a burned-down house by a later Spanish mission in 1565.
 The "miraculous" discovery prompted the Spanish to erect a church on the site.

 The current building dates back to 1739; the old Cebu town grew around the church, and Cebu's other historical sites are just a short walk away from the church - Fort San Pedro, the old Cebu City Hall, and Magellan's Cross, among others.
-The Santo Niño statue itself is kept in the nearby parish convent, and is brought out every year for the Sinulog Festival.
+The Santo Niño statue itself is kept in the nearby parish convent and is brought out every year for the Sinulog Festival.